placeholder_200x200

 Field Trips

 On average, there are two field trips per year, which vary from year to year.
-Field trips may be a play at the children’s theatre and Community Transit bus ride.of their abilities.
+Field trips may be a play at the children’s theatre and a hands-on science day.

 Events